calchiwo/ExplainThisRepo/README.md

 ---

-## Install ExplainThisRepo globally once, and use forever
+## Install ExplainThisRepo once and explain any GitHub repo

 ### Requirements
 - Python 3.9+